Examining the origins of Sabres of Paradise’s ‘Smokebelch II’

-The recent anniversary of the passing of Andrew Weatherall saw a raft of DJs and music fans alike delve into the great man’s archive to share their stand-out tracks from his 30-year musical tapestry… including an ethereal masterpiece from his Sabres of Paradise days.
+The recent anniversary of the passing of Andrew Weatherall saw a raft of DJs and music fans alike delve into the great man’s archive to share their stand-out tracks from his 30-year musical tapestry… including an melodic masterpiece from his Sabres of Paradise days.

 Sabres of Paradise, which featured Weatherall alongside Jagz Kooner and Gary Burns (and took their name from a B-side by now-forgotten 80s band Haysi Fantayzee) kicked off their career with the single Smokebelch II, released in 1993 on their own self-titled imprint.